samwho/hmm/README.md

 Features `jrnl` has that `hmm` doesn't:

 - Encryption of your notes.
-- Ability to add note at arbitrary points in the past.
+- Ability to add notes at arbitrary points in the past.
-- In-built notion of "tags."
+- In-built notion of tags.
-- In-built notion of "starring."
+- In-built notion of starring.
 - Ability to edit entries.
 - Ability to parse English dates/times, e.g. "yesterday" and "2 weeks ago."